artainmo/web-development/frontend/CSS/README.md

 Offset properties can also be used to precisely position elements, those are top, bottom, right, left, they can be used to move the position x pixels from the property.<br>
 z-index describes the depth of elements, thus which elements come above other ones, with a higher z-index leading to a more forward sitting element.<br>
-float property can be set to right or left and simply places the element against the left or right side of the screeen.
+float property can be set to right or left and simply places the element against the left or right side of the screen.
 If elements bump into each other as a consequence of float, clear property (right, left, both values) can be used to avoid them bumping on one side or both sides.

 The display property indicates if elements are horizontally positioned.<br>
 The inline value is the default one, here the next element comes horizontally next to the prior element, but height and width properties cannot be used.<br>